Abir-IA/Abir-AI/content/home/about.md

-I enjoy learning new technologies especially in the field of Data Analysis, Predictive modelling and Machine Learning.

 I am a Data Science Enthusiast, I enjoy learning new technologies especially in the field of Data Analysis, Predictive modelling and Machine Learning.